-SUPPORT.
-Table 2 reports the estimates of β for treatments $K1_8$ and $K1{12}$, respectively.
-In each estimation, we use only those observations where $V{it} \geq r{it}$.
+Table 3 reports the estimates of β for treatments $K1_8$ and $K1{12}$, respectively.
+In each estimation, we use only those observations where $V{it} \ge r{it}$.
 For each treatment, we first conduct a baseline estimation of β with the restriction that $\theta = 1.2$.
 We then repeat the same estimation separately for different subranges of valuations and reserve prices to evaluate the sensitivity of the estimate of β , since the bidding function has a different functional form for each subrange.
 Finally, we run a control estimation which jointly estimates β and θ .
 In the control estimation of both treatments, $\theta = 1.2$ lies within the 95% confidence interval, thus justifying the $\theta = 1.2$ restriction in the known distribution treatments.
-The bootstrap confidence interval for $\beta{12} - \beta_8$ based on the baseline estimates is [0.1141, 0.3046], indicating that β{12} and β_8 are statistically different.
+The estimated bidder risk parameter is $\beta_8 = 0.3622$ for treatment $K1_8$, and $\beta{12} = 0.5651$ for treatment $K1{12}$.

-Two comments are in order.
-First, we find that our estimated risk parameters, 0.3622 and 0.5651, are consistent with recent estimates in private-value auction experiments, such as 0.33 (Cox and Oaxaca (1996)), [0.35, 0.71] (Chen and Plott (1998)) and 0.48 (Goeree, Holt and Palfrey (1999)).
-Second, and more interestingly, the estimated risk parameter, β , is significantly different with an auctioneer present.
+We find that our estimated risk parameters, 0.3622 and 0.5651, are consistent with recent estimates in private-value auction experiments, such as 0.33 (Cox and Oaxaca (1996)), [0.35, 0.71] (Chen and Plott (1998)) and 0.48 (Goeree, Holt and Palfrey (1999)).
+However, the estimated risk parameter, β , is significantly different in treatments with auctioneers.
 Specifically, bidders seem to be less risk averse in the presence of auctioneers.
-Indeed, auctioneers and, hence, positive reserve prices cause nearly half the valuations to be below the corresponding reserve prices.
-16
+There could be two reasons for this difference.
+First, bidders might have perceived the games with and without auctioneers as different games.
+Indeed, auctioneers and, hence, positive reserve prices cause nearly half the valuations to be below the corresponding reserve prices.11 Therefore, it seems that a bidder whose valuation is above the reserve price might take more risk to secure some aspiration level of payoffs.
+Second, we cannot rule out the possibility that CRRA does not fully capture bidder behavior, and therefore, leading to these two different estimates.